mlanza/ai-literacy/301/04-magic-moments.md

 Picking a flight is useful.
 But not amazing.
 Why?
 Because it’s still static.
 Still stuck in the artifact layer.

 Flight data changes minute by minute.
-If the model picked a great option, but the price jumped two hours later, that work has already gone stale.
+If the model picked a great option but the price jumped two hours later, that work has already gone stale.

-The real power — the next frontier — is letting AI *act*, treating it as an agent.
+The real power — the next frontier — is letting AI *act* on our behalf.

-> **Agent**: a system that can leverage or emulate reasoning to make dynamic decisions in an application flow.[^1]

 It’s one thing to recommend a flight.
 It’s another to book it.

 That’s not bead-moving.
-That’s baton-passing.
+It’s baton-passing.

 And batons are harder.
 They require trust.
 Handoff.
 Real-world consequences.